https://github.com/sentryco/upgradealert

 **Q:** What is an Upgrade-Wall?

-**A:** Upgrade-Wall or Update-Wall is a system/service that prevents mobile app users from using the app who are still using the older versions of the app.**Q:** Why do we need Upgrade-Wall?
+**A:** An **Upgrade-Wall** (or **Update-Wall**) is a system that prevents mobile app users from using the app if they are still on older versions.
+It ensures that all users operate on the latest version of the app.**Q:** Why do we need an Upgrade-Wall?

 - For macOS `applicationDidBecomeActive` will be called after dismissing the UpgradeAlert, make sure you init UpgradeAlert from another method or else it will create an inescapable loop.
 This does not apply for iOS.### Todo: